w0jnar/FlatPiler/README.md

                 -Might do unlimited code gen (also have not crossed that bridge yet).

-Written in C#, with a basis CATpiler, this compiler is primarily just for my sake, as an exporation of C#, and to gain more experience with the language, as I felt I did not have enough experience with the Syntax.
+Written in C#, with a basis of CATpiler, this compiler is primarily just for my sake, as an exporation of C#, and to gain more experience with the language, as I felt I did not have enough experience with the Syntax.